 Discrete Input E-Configurable Contact: This contact can be configured for one of two options: ALARM RESET or DYNAMICS 2.
 The selection is made in Configure mode, under the header CONFIG OPTION at prompt USE CONT E AS RESET.
+Default is DYNAMICS 2.

 Discrete Input F-Configurable Contact: This contact can be configured for one of two options: Overspeed Test or Emergency De-clutch.
 The selection is made in Configure mode, under the header CONFIG SPD CONTROL, at prompt CT F AS OVERSPD TEST.
+Default is Emergency De-clutch.

 If at the prompt CT F AS OVERSPD value is "TRUE", Discrete Input F is enabled as an overspeed test contact and will have the following function.
-When 24 Vdc is applied to terminal 33, the control speed reference can be raised with the Raise Speed contact (terminal 31) to the HIGH SPEED SD point.
+When 24 Vdc is applied to terminal 34, the control speed reference can be raised with the Raise Speed contact (terminal 31) to the HIGH SPEED SD point.
 Once 24 Vdc is removed from terminal 34, the speed reference ramp is once again limited by the Raise Speed Limit.